WildGums/WildGums.OpenSource/src/orc.controls/connectionstringbuilder.md

 Property name|Description
 -|-
 AccentColorBrush|Gets or sets accent color.
-ConnectionState|Gets or sets value indicating the state of connection (`not tested`, `invalid` or `valid`).
+ConnectionState|Gets or sets the state of connection (`not tested`, `invalid` or `valid`).
 ConnectionString|Gets or sets connection string.
-IsInEditMode|Gets or sets value indicating whether is connection string properties dialog is shown or not.
+IsInEditMode|Gets or set whether is connection string properties dialog is visible.

 ## How to use